 A disease called Sjögren's syndrome results in permanent dry mouth.
-Sjögren's syndrome is most common in older people – about 1% of people over the age of 60 have this condition.
+Sjögren's syndrome is most common in women and affects up to 3% of the population.
 Dry mouth, along with dry eyes, and possibly other mucous membranes, is one of the symptoms of Sjögren's syndrome.
-Read the condition article on Sjögren's syndrome for more information.

 Symptoms and Complications

-Permanent dryness of the mouth can make it difficult for people to speak, eat, or swallow.
+Dryness of the mouth can make it difficult for people to speak, eat, or swallow.
 Saliva flushes food particles and bacteria from the mouth.
 Decreased saliva causes difficulty in chewing and swallowing, and abrasion by coarse foods.
 A lack of saliva in the mouth allows bacteria to accumulate.
-This increases the risk of developing halitosis (bad breath), cavities, and gum diseases.
+This increases the risk of developing halitosis (bad breath), cavities, infections, and gum diseases.